-When a convention or conference includes a trade show you see your normal assortment of booths featuring products and services, and attendees all browse.
-Conferences see speakers presenting informational or motivational speeches.
+When a convention or conference includes a trade show you see your normal assortment of booths featuring products and services, and attendees all browse and interact with the vendors.
+Conferences see speakers presenting informational or motivational speeches to crowds.
 With awards banquets you have presentations and congratulations abound.
 One thing they all have in common is a desire to engage – for speakers to connect to the audience, vendors to “put a face to the name” and build personal relationships with customers, and companies to acknowledge awards-winners.
-Illustrating that engagement is my primary goal.
+Illustrating that event engagement is my primary goal.

 I look for moments.
 From my perspective that is best illustrated when people meet, so networking sessions are gold for me.
 Before they start highlighting their goods or talking business there is an initial smile and greeting, usually with a handshake.
-To me this encapsulates the interaction of networking, and the engagement that sponsors, vendors, and organizations seek.
+To me this encapsulates the interaction of networking, and the event engagement that sponsors, vendors, and organizations seek.
 Connecting people – whether for sales or camaraderie – makes events great, and in my humble opinion, successful.
 I capture this by watching for those smiles and handshakes.

 Browse through my current event photography portfolio to see more.
 What aspect of a corporate event do you feel is the most important goal?
 Tell us in the comments below!